jshmattos/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## Learning Objectives

+* What ORM means
 * How to connect to a MySQL database from a Python script
-* How to SELECT rows in a MySQL table from a Python script
-* How to INSERT rows in a MySQL table from a Python script
-* What ORM means
 * How to map a Python Class to a MySQL table
-* Prevent SQL Injection
+* How to prevent SQL Injection

 ## Usage
 * All files will be executed on Ubuntu 14.04 LTS using MySQL 5.7 and Python3 (version 3.4.3)